brucehoff/synapse-login-scipoolprod/README.md

 # Claims

-`USER_CLAIMS` is a comma separated list of claims from the list of available claims, given here: https://rest-docs.synapse.org/rest/org/sagebionetworks/repo/model/oauth/OIDCClaimName.html
+The `USER_CLAIMS` config is a comma separated list of claims from the list of available claims, given here: https://rest-docs.synapse.org/rest/org/sagebionetworks/repo/model/oauth/OIDCClaimName.html

-For example, setting `USER_CLAIMS=userid,email` will display `ServiceCatalogEndusers/1234567:joe.smith@gmail.com` in AWS.
+For example: setting `USER_CLAIMS=userid,email` will display `ServiceCatalogEndusers/1234567:joe.smith@gmail.com` in AWS.